jamestariga/next-booking-app/README.md

   - [x] Create CRUD operations to allow barbers to add/delete/edit custom schedules
 - [x] Upgrade Tailwind to v4 (Completed on March 15, 2025)
   - [x] Regression Test
+- [x] Move the services to the backend rather than being hardcoded
+  - [x] Create a table to store the services
+  - [x] Create CRUD operations to allow barbers to add/delete/edit custom services

 ## In Progress

-- [ ] Move the services to the backend rather than being hardcoded

-  - [x] Create a table to store the services
-  - [ ] Create CRUD operations to allow barbers to add/delete/edit custom services

-## To Do

 - [ ] Create a tab component to display the different status of a reservation